-Butrint National Park is a seriously special place and an absolute must on any trip to Albania.
+Butrint National Park is a seriously special place and is an absolute must-see on any trip to Albania.

 Today, Butrint national park is a UNSECO World Heritage Site, and a Ramsar Wetland Site of International Importance (two very important titles).
 It is a site that attracts visitors from all over the world, and with reason; it is absolutely stunning.

 With a picturesque lagoon and mountains surrounding Butrint national park, it is worth coming here for the views alone.
 Honestly, it is absolutely stunning.

 I was drawn for the history and the ruins though.
 Let me say this, history buffs will just love this place, especially as a lot of tourists still don’t visit here.

 Hopefully this Butrint guide will tell you all about the national park of Butrint.

 Located in the southwest of Albania, it is approximately 30 minutes drive from the city of Sarandë.

 There are a number of ways of getting to Butrint.
 Firstly, you can hire a car and drive, which is very quick and easy.
 There are a couple of places where you can hire a car from in Sarandë or from the airport.

 There is also a local bus to Butrint but this takes a lot longer.
 The bus follows the SH81 to Ksamil which is where you’ll find the ruins.

 One other option which is what I did was hitchhiking.
 This is very common in Albania and it’s a really great way of meeting the locals too.